lestersantos/terraform-beginner-bootcamp-2023/journal/week1.md

 [Terraform Provisioners](https://developer.hashicorp.com/terraform/language/resources/provisioners/syntax#provisioners-are-a-last-resort)

-Provisioners allow you to execute commandso on compute instances eg. a AWS CLI command.
+Provisioners allow you to execute commands on compute instances eg. a AWS CLI command.

 They are not recommended for use by Hashicorp because Configuration Management tools such as Ansible are better fit, but the functionality exists.